lakshya7garg/Rock-vs-Mine-Predictor/README.md

 The dataset is sourced from [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+(Sonar,+Mines,+Rocks)) and includes:
 - 208 samples with 60 numerical features each
 - Labels indicating whether the object is a rock or a mine
-- Data with noise and variations typical of real-world sonar signals

 ## 🔗 Link to Colab